Michigan State vs. UConn odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks by proven model

 How to make Michigan State vs. UConn picks

-Now, the model simulated every possession of Michigan State vs. UConn 10,000 times and says one side of the spread hits in nearly 60% of simulations.
+Now, the model simulated every possession of Michigan State vs. UConn 10,000 times and says one side of the spread hits in well over 50% of simulations.
 You can only see that pick at SportsLine.

-So who wins Michigan State vs. UConn, and which side of the spread hits nearly 60% of the time?
+So who wins Michigan State vs. UConn, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Michigan State vs. UConn spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.